drethage/speech-denoising-wavenet/readme.md

 A Wavenet For Speech Denoising
 ====

-A neural network for end-to-end speech denoising.
-As described in: [link to paper]
+A neural network for end-to-end speech denoising, as described in: "[A Wavenet For Speech Denoising](https://arxiv.org/abs/1706.07162)"

 Listen to denoised samples under varying noise conditions and SNRs [here](http://www.jordipons.me/apps/speech-denoising-wavenet/)